abdimed/abdimed/README.md

-# Hi there! 👋 I'm [Mohammed ABDI]
+# Hi there! 👋 I'm Mohammed ABDI

-I'm a passionate Laravel developer based in [Algeria].
+I'm a passionate Laravel developer based in Algeria.
 I love building web applications and exploring new technologies.

 ## 🔭 What I'm currently working on